Tensor Clustering with Planted Structures: Statistical Optimality and Computational Limits: Computational Lower Bounds

 Algorithm \ref{alg: HPDS recovery aggregated SVD} recovers the support of the planted dense subgraph with probability at least $1 - d \left(N/d\right)^{-c} - C \exp\left(-c N/d \right)$ for some $c, C > 0$. \end{Proposition}

 On the other hand, the theoretical analysis in Proposition \ref{prop: spectral method for HPDS} breaks down when condition \eqref{cond: spectral HPDS lambda requirement} does not hold.
-We conjecture that the signal-to-noise ratio requirement in \eqref{cond: spectral HPDS lambda requirement} is essential for HPDS recovery and propose the following computational hardness conjecture. \begin{Conjecture}[HPDS Recovery Conjecture] Suppose $G \sim \cG_d(N, \kappa, q_1, q_2)$ with $q_1 > q_2$.
+We conjecture that the signal-to-noise ratio requirement in \eqref{cond: spectral HPDS lambda requirement} is essential for HPDS recovery and propose the following computational hardness conjecture. \begin{Conjecture}[HPDS Recovery Conjecture] Suppose $G \sim \cG_d(N, \kappa, q_1, q_2)$ with $1-\Omega(1) > q_1 > q_2$.
 Denote its adjacency tensor as $\bcA$.
 If

-then for any randomized polynomial-time algorithm $\{\phi \}_N$, $\liminf_{N \to \infty} \cE_{\HPDS_R} (\phi (\bcA)) > \frac{1}{2}$. \end{Conjecture}
+then for any randomized polynomial-time algorithm $\{\phi \}_N$, $\liminf_{N \to \infty} \cE_{\HPDS_R} (\phi (\bcA)) \geq \frac{1}{2}$. \end{Conjecture}

-\begin{Remark} In the proof of Proposition \ref{prop: spectral method for HPDS}, we show that a variant of Aggregated-SVD fails to solve HPDS recovery under the PC detection conjecture.
-There is still a lack of more evidence for the computational hardness of HPDS recovery hardness in existing literature and it is an interesting future project to further explore it. \end{Remark}
+In the proof of Proposition \ref{prop: spectral method for HPDS}, we provide evidence for Conjecture \ref{conj: HPDS recovery conjecture} by showing a variant of Aggregated-SVD fails to solve HPDS recovery under the PC detection conjecture.
+A stronger piece of evidence for Conjecture \ref{conj: HPDS recovery conjecture} via low-degree polynomial method is given in Section \ref{sec: low-degree-evidence-HPDS}.